danielmurteira/spark-access2csv/README.md

 docker run --name spark-access2csv -v %cd%/docker/output:/results  -d dmurteira/spark-access2csv
 ```
 - The csv file will appear in docker/output

+You might need to adjust SPARK_DRIVER_MEMORY and SPARK_EXECUTOR_MEMORY in Dockerfile if the input file is bigger than usual.

 ### Other info: